2021 New York State Girls Championship

 The Four Top-Scoring School Teams

-Everyone in this section who scores 5 or more points in this section and does not win a plaque will receive a medal instead!
+Everyone who scores 4 or more points in this section and does not win a plaque will receive a medal instead!

 Results are NOT official